olga-terekhova/home-co2-forecast/README.md

 - log the runs in mlflow,
 - choose the feature set, model, and model parameters with the best predicting power,
 - retrain the winner model on the whole history,
 - predict a target value using an input dataset and the fitted model.

+Training happens in the notebooks below.
+Serving (the actual periodic prediction) runs as plain Python scripts in `deployment/` - see "Deployment (serving)" below.
+The `serve_01`/`serve_02` notebooks were the original design for serving and remain useful as a reference (and for ad-hoc manual runs against a Colab-mounted Drive), but the `deployment/` scripts are what actually runs in production; they do not depend on Colab or Drive.

 ## List of the notebooks